 Newburyport

 Founded by Newburyport locals and musicians Chris Webb and Bill Fisher in 2012, Newburyport Brewing has been one of the fastest growing breweries in the country.
-They were also the first brewery to can their entire line here in Massachusetts, and still package exclusively in cans and kegs.
-Today, the taproom, located a mile from downtown Newburyport, features a friendly atmosphere and live music on Thursdays, Fridays, and Saturdays.
-And even though they were recently named the Best Music Venue in Newburyport by the Newburyport Daily News, almost all of the shows are free.
+Today, the taproom, located a mile from downtown Newburyport, features a friendly atmosphere and live music most nights.
+They even have two indoor pickleball courts at the taproom and an outdoor beer garden at Oldies Vintage Marketplace on Water Street.

 RiverWalk Brewing Company